 ![]() Club Information Practices Meet Schedule & Results Nebraska Junior Olympics National Junior Olympics Cross Country Coaches & Volunteers Athlete Roster Throwers Page Flyer Family News Alumni Page Hall Of Fame Photo Album Links Calendar Flyer Store E-mail the Flyers |

-2011 Season Age Divisions and Race Lengths
+2020 Season Age Divisions and Race Lengths

-Young Men/Women -- born in 1993 or 1994 -- 5,000 meters (~3.1 miles) Note for School Athletes Junior High/Middle School -- If you enjoy running cross country at your school, you can continue running with the Flyers after your school season ends, or during your school season with the permission of your school’s coach.
+Note for School Athletes Junior High/Middle School -- If you enjoy running cross country at your school, you can continue running with the Flyers after your school season ends, or during your school season with the permission of your school's coach.
 High School -- If you don't want your cross country season to end after your last school meet, and desire to compete with other talented Nebraska athletes on the same team, contact us when your season is over.
 High school athletes may not participate until after the state high school meet.
-Meet and Practice Information There are two basic parts of the meet season.
+There are two basic parts of the meet season.
 The first part is a series of meets that are sponsored by Omaha-area high schools.
 These meets are usually 8th grade and under, with awards given at most of them.
-The second part is the Age Group and Junior Olympic competitions where you compete only against athletes of your own age.
+The second part is the Youth Athletic and Junior Olympic competitions where you compete only against athletes of your own age.
 Awards are given at all of these meets, with the opportunity to advance to Regional and National competition.
 The number of meets each athlete enters and participates in is up to the individual, although a few meets require the athlete to place so high at a previous qualifying meet before they may enter and compete.
-Most practices will be held at Seymour Smith Park, northeast of 72nd & Harrison Sts. in Omaha, meeting by the picnic tables across the road from the skeet range.
-There will generally be two or three practices each week, usually starting at 5:30 p.m., and maybe an occasional Sunday afternoon practice.
+Practices will be held at Walnut Grove Park, 151st and Q Sts. in Omaha.
+There are two practices during the week, starting at 6:00 p.m., plus a few Saturday morning practices.
 See the Calendar for the most up-to-date practice schedule.
 The coaches realize that families will sometimes have schedule conflicts and there will be times when an athlete must miss practice.
 Our expectation is that kids will take the responsibility for running on their own when they are unable to get to club practice.
 Cross country is a sport which demands diligence and perseverance.
 Therefore, it is expected that kids run on the "off days" when there is no scheduled Flyers practice.
+For more meet and practice information, go to the club's Team App web site.
 National Cross Country Champions

-7 Individual National Champions All newcomers are encouraged to attend enough practices to make sure cross country is something they want to do before paying the membership fee and officially joining.
+7 Individual National Champions Other Cross Country information All newcomers are encouraged to attend enough practices to make sure cross country is something they want to do before paying the membership fee and officially joining.
 Please be aware that members of the summer track program qualify for a travel stipend, while new members do not.
-Other Cross Country information There are no tryouts to join the Flyers.
+There are no tryouts to join the Flyers.
 You don't have to have championship talent to participate, just the desire to experience distance running and the willingness to work towards improvement.
 Our coaches will determine your current ability and fitness level and prescribe workout goals accordingly.
 Personal goal-setting and improvement is always emphasized over place-finish in competition.
 Participation in cross country improves athletic ability and endurance for other sports, including basketball, baseball, and soccer.
 Pictures

 USATF National Junior Olympic Championships - Atlanta, Georgia - December 14, 2002